By Joe Clark, HockomockSports.com Student Reporter

 But on Wednesday night, the script was flipped, as B-R scored a run in the top of the seventh to take a 4-3 lead, and despite Franklin threatening with runners on first and second, finished off the Panthers in the bottom half of the inning to earn their 15th win of the season and eliminate Franklin from postseason eligibility.

 Things didn’t get going for either side offensively until the third inning, as Jackie Cherry (CG, nine strikeouts) and Julia Ferry (CG, 11 strikeouts) matched each other almost pitch for pitch.

 In the bottom of the third, with two outs in the inning, Allie Shea reached on a walk, and Anna Balkus reached on a bunt single, putting runners on first and second for Franklin.
-A single from Maddie White loaded the bases, and Cherry helped herself with a bloop single into center that cleared the bases and put Franklin up 3-0.
+A single from Maddy White loaded the bases, and Cherry helped herself with a bloop single into center that cleared the bases and put Franklin up 3-0.

 “I think the inning we gave up the three runs was a couple of popups that fell in, I told my outfielders they were playing too deep, they went up three runs, scored the three runs on us, luckily the following inning we came right back,” said Bridgewater-Raynham coach Michael Carozza of Franklin’s offense in the third.

 In the top of the fourth, B-R struck back, as with one out, Hannah Rideout and Summer Sheerin hit back-to-back singles, and then a throwing error on Jill Johnson’s groundball allowed Rideout to score.
 Ferry helped herself out with a bloop single that fell just inside the first base line which scored Sheerin and Johnson to tie the game at three apiece.